JudahGoldstein/Atreus-Firmware/README.md

 # Atreus-Firmware
 My personal custom firmware for the Keyboardio Atreus.
-Drops SpaceCadet in favour of steno support, swaps QWERTY out for Colemak.

-Definitely a niche within a niche, but if you want to copy bits and pieces, be my guest.

-Also adding a qwerty version due to demand
+To install use the https://chrysalis.keyboard.io/ firmware updater with the factory reset option ticked. installing directly from the arduino IDE can be tempermental.